-The mortality assumption is 180% of the prescribed mortality table i.e. the Indian Assured Lives Mortality (94-96) (Modified ultimate) table, depending on type of product.
-The morbidity rate is 187.5% of the prescribed morbidity table CIBT93.
+The mortality assumption ranges from 84% to 180% of the prescribed mortality table i.e. the Indian Assured Lives Mortality (94-96) (Modified ultimate) table, depending on type of product.
+The morbidity rate is 187.5% of the prescribed morbidity table CIBT93 for one product while it is taken at a 125% of the pricing basis for another product.

-Premium related expenses are 4.4% and per policy expenses are Rs.
-275. Further, to allow for inflation, per policy expenses are assumed to increase each year at a rate of 5.75% per annum over the term of the policy.
+Premium related expenses is 1.44% and per policy expenses range from Rs.
+312.04 to Rs.
+538.00.
+Further, to allow for inflation, per policy expenses are assumed to increase each year at a rate of 5.25% per annum over the term of the policy.